 - Log on to your MyUCLA and click on CONTRACT COURSES on the left menu bar.

-- Follow the instructions to create your Psych 196B contract & take it to the Professor for approval and signature.
+- Follow the instructions to create your Psych 196B contract & email it to the Professor for approval and signature.
+A scanned signature or e-signature is acceptable.
+Instructors may also email their approval to firstname.lastname@example.org in place of a signature.

 - You do NOT need the Department Chair’s signature.

-- Once you have the completed contract, submit it to the Psych Advising Office in 1531 Franz Hall.
+- Once you have the completed contract, submit it via email to email@example.com.
 The deadline to submit the contract to Psych Advising Office is Friday of Week 1.

 - Visit your College Counseling Unit if you need approval to take more than 5 P/NP units or are planning to exceed 19 units for the quarter.